pirouzmehmandoost/ama_app/README.md

 ## State of the app as of Saturday, 10:24PM PST

-- Users can chat and the agent will recall afforementioned prompts and response data.
+- Users can chat and the agent will recall aforementioned prompts and response data.

 ## State of the app as of Sunday, 10:24PM PST